German prisoners of war in the Soviet Union: German POWs in the USSR

 In the first six months of Operation Barbarossa, few Germans were captured by Red Army forces.
-After the Battle of Moscow and the retreat of the German forces the number of prisoners in the Soviet prisoner of war camps rose to 120,000 by early 1942.
+After the Battle of Moscow and the retreat of the German forces the number of prisoners in the POW camps of the Main Administration for Affairs of Prisoners of War and Internees rose to 120,000 by early 1942.
 The German 6th Army surrendered in the Battle of Stalingrad, 91,000 of the survivors became prisoners of war raising the number to 170,000 in early 1943, but 85,000 died in the months following their capture at Stalingrad, with only approximately 6,000 of them surviving to be repatriated after the war.

 As the desperate economic situation in the Soviet Union eased in 1943, the mortality rate in the POW camps decreased.
 At the same time POWs became an important source of forced labor for the Soviet economy deprived of manpower.
 With the formation of the "National Committee for a Free Germany" and the "League of German Officers", POWs who cooperated with the Soviets received more privileges and better rations.
 As a result of Operation Bagration and the collapse on the southern part of the Eastern front, the number of German POWs nearly doubled in the second half of 1944.
 In the first months of 1945 the Red Army advanced to the Oder river and the Balkans.
 By April 1945 the number of POWs had risen to 2,000,000.